dinizoangelo11/Inter-VLAN-Routing-Project/README.md

 - Multilayer Switch 0 is a Layer 3 Switch
 - G0/1 Port on Switch 0 connects to G0/1 Port on SwitchL3
 - G0/2 Port on Switch 1 connects to G0/2 Port on SwitchL3

+# Please read the other branches

+The other branches will give you more information on the creation of the VLANS, cisco command line configs, and the connectivity testing post set up.